-Balancing the financial and non-financial interests in a startup or high growth venture can be…
+Properly balancing the equity capital in a startup or high growth venture can be complex…

 Getting your startup funding is an essential skill for most tech startup founding teams.
 However fundraising is not always a predictable or regimented process.